 Plan a Vacation

-Staying motivated in work and planning a vacation can seem like two opposing things to do, but studies have shown that people who take some time away from work have higher productivity overall.
-And of course, we all know if there is something to look forward to work seems a little bit easier.
+Staying motivated at work and planning a vacation can seem like a contradiction, but studies have shown that people who take time away from work are ultimately more productive.
+And of course, we all know that having something to look forward to makes work feel a little easier.

-Never think your too busy to take your holidays, although you may feel like the foundation that holds it all together, as long as you have prepared your colleagues and clients for your time off there shouldn’t be any major issues.
+Don’t let yourself think you’re too busy to take time off.
+Although you may feel like the glue that holds everything together, as long as you’ve prepared your team and clients for your time off, there shouldn’t be any major issues.